poli0iq/albumwm/README.md

 [![project chat](https://img.shields.io/badge/PaperWM_Discussions-join_chat-brightgreen)](https://github.com/paperwm/PaperWM/discussions)

-PaperWM is a [Gnome Shell](https://www.gnome.org/) extension which provides scrollable tiling of windows and per monitor workspaces.
+PaperWM is a [GNOME Shell](https://www.gnome.org/) extension which provides scrollable tiling of windows and per monitor workspaces.
 It's inspired by paper notebooks and tiling window managers.

 While technically an [extension](https://extensions.gnome.org/about/) it's to a large extent built on top of the Gnome desktop rather than merely extending it.

-PaperWM aims to continually support [current stable](https://release.gnome.org/calendar/#branches) Gnome shell versions (currently Gnome 45 & Gnome 46).
+PaperWM aims to continually support [current stable](https://release.gnome.org/calendar/#branches) GNOME Shell versions (currently GNOME 47 & Gnome 48).
 Older versions of PaperWM can generally be installed on older Gnome Shell versions (see [Install via Source](#install-via-source) for more information on targeting an older/EOL Gnome version).

 New features and fixes aren't generally backported to older Gnome shell versions.
 [Pull requests](https://github.com/paperwm/PaperWM/pulls) for fixes to older PaperWM versions (that run on previous Gnome versions) will be accepted if the submitter can help test and update related documentation.